JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2024-07/deploy-a-rest-api-python-to-azure/index.md

 I name my file shares the following way: `fileshare-[designation]- [project]-[env]` where `[designation]` is either `db` for database, `logs` or `json` for files I need to edit on the fly.

-You’ll link the _Container app environment_ to that file share in the _Contain App_ setup.
+You’ll link the _Container app environment_ and _Container App_ to all file shares.

 ## Container App setup